Octavia E. Butler's Parable of the Sower

 A CONCERT PERFORMANCE

-BERNICE JOHNSON REAGON (Librettist, Composer) is a scholar, singer/songleader, activist.
-She performed as a member of the SNCC Freedom Singers during the 60s; she founded an all women acappella ensemble, The Harambee Singers during the Black Cultural Movement; she founded and led the internationally acclaimed Sweet Honey In The Rock for 30 years until retirement.
-Reagon is one of the leading authorities in African American Cultural History, she is a recipient of the Heinz Award for Arts and Humanities, a MacArthur Fellowship and the Presidential Medal and Charles E Frankel Prize for Contributions to the Public Understanding of Humanities.
+BERNICE JOHNSON REAGON (Librettist, Composer) is a scholar, singer/songleader and activist.
+For over half a century she has been a profound contributor to African-American and American culture.
+Born in Southwest Georgia, her singing style and traditional repertoire are grounded in her experiences in church, school and political activism.
+As a composer, she has created a narrative of her social and political activism through her songs and larger compositions.
+She performed as a member of the SNCC Freedom Singers during the sixties; she founded an all- women a cappella ensemble, The Harambee Singers during the Black Cultural Movement; she founded and led the internationally acclaimed Sweet Honey in the Rock for thirty years until retirement.
+Paralleling her work in music, Reagon is one of the leading authorities in African-American Cultural History.
+She is a recipient of the Heinz Award for Arts and Humanities, a MacArthur Fellowship and the Presidential Medal and Charles E. Frankel Prize for Contributions to the Public Understanding of Humanities.

 TARIQ AL-SABIR, TSILALA BROCK, HEATHER CHRISTIAN, CURTISS COOK, JR., TOMAS CRUZ, HELGA DAVIS, CARL HANCOCK RUX, KARMA MAYET JOHNSON, MORLEY KAMEN, KENITA R. MILLER, JOSETTE NEWSAM-MARCHAK, DIANA OH, TOSHI REAGON, SHAYNA SMALL, JASON CHARLES WALKER